 How long will a Binchotan charcoal stick last?

 If you use a Binchotan with a 750ml to 1litre capacity bottle, filled daily, then it should last three months.
 You can then ‘recharge’ it by boiling it in water for ten minutes and then leaving to dry in sunlight (get even better result by using distilled water).
 You should be able to keep recharging it for a further three months.

 When you have finished using your binchotan as a water filter, it still has many secondary uses.
 If you break it up and put it in your house plants, it will add nutrients to the soil that will help the plant to grow.
 Because of its porous surface, it can be used as a deodoriser to remove unwanted odors in your cat litter, laundry basket, nappy bin or shoes.
 Binchotan is also an effective moisture absorbent, and can help absorb humidity in the air if placed in a wardrobe.

 Shipping & Returns

-FREE shipping to all orders in the UK.
-On top of that, if you place your order before 11AM, you get free next day delivery (Monday to Thursday only).
-Too good to be true?
-No, that's just how we roll.
-For international orders, your shipping rates will vary depending on location and will be calculated at the time of checkout.
+FREE shipping to all orders, UK customers only.
+International orders: your shipping rates will vary depending on location and will be calculated at the time of checkout.